 Sign up to have all Brandy’s projects emailed to you.

-I began this piece with a good cleaning with Dixie Belle White Lightning.
+I began this piece with a good cleaning with a thorough cleaner.
 It continuously wiped dirty, brown rags, so I could tell it was a bleeder.
-I followed up with a coat of Dixie Belle Boss, a stain and odor blocking primer, in white.
+I followed up with a coat of a stain and odor blocking primer, in white.

 I removed the old carved wood from the top center, it was in poor condition, far more effort to save it than replace it.
 This medallion from Wood U Bend mouldings fit perfectly!
 You can find a Wood U Bend retailer HERE.